These policies cover basic information about Girl Scouting and being a volunteer, such as training, age levels, and uniforms.

 See Volunteer Essentials for volunteer-to-youth ratio chart.

-Troops must have a minimum of five (5) Girl Scouts to remain active, with the exception of troops meeting the following criteria:
+Troops must have a minimum of five (5) Girl Scouts to remain active, except for troops meeting the following criteria:

 Girl Scouts participate in the Girl Scout Leadership Experience in groups or independently, in these program age-levels.